odoo/o-spreadsheet/doc/add_plugin.md

 const pluginRegistry = spreadsheet.registries.pluginRegistry;
 pluginRegistry.add("MyPlugin", MyPlugin);

-// the cancellation reason should be any number > 1000 (o-spreadsheet reserves the numbers until 1000 for internal use) const CancellationReason = {
+// the command result should be any number > 1000 (o-spreadsheet reserves the numbers until 1000 for internal use) const CommandResult = {
   IncorrectValueForMyPlugin: 2000,
 };
 ```